Choosing a 2 year IEC Travel Insurance Policy

 Choosing the Right Insurer

 Insurance companies all have different terms and conditions – before you commit to a policy, read the fine print.
-Some policies may include a clause of proof of intent to return to your home country at the end of your visa – if you can’t prove this it will mean any claims you make may be rejected.
+For example, some policies may include a clause of proof of intent to return to your home country at the end of your visa.
+If you can’t prove this, any claims you make may be rejected.

 Trips home and further travelling – some companies have a condition written into their policies that you can only travel outside of Canada once or twice (this includes trips home).
 If you are planning further travel or may extend your stay after your visa expires, look for an IEC travel insurance policy with ‘extensions possible’.

-Pre-existing medical conditions will need to be declared and check to see if they are covered in your policy.
-Paying more for insurance to cover pre-existing conditions will be worthwhile if you need medical attention during travel.
+Pre-existing medical conditions will need to be declared and checked to see if they are covered in your policy.
+If you need medical attention during travel, paying more for insurance to cover pre-existing conditions will be worthwhile.

 Questions to Ask

-Some insurance companies require you to pay for things up front and then claim reimbursement.
-Others deal with claims directly – be clear on this policy, it will cause you less stress if you have an unexpected trip to hospital and you know what proof you need to make a claim.
+Some insurance companies require you to pay for things upfront and then claim reimbursement.
+Others deal with claims directly – be clear on this policy.
+It will cause you less stress if you have an unexpected trip to the hospital and you know what proof you need to make a claim.

-For IEC, you need a printed proof of insurance to enter the country.
+You need a printed proof of insurance for IEC to enter the country.
 Most insurance companies offer digital proof of insurance – so save it to your computer.

-This means you can claim if a company who is providing you with part of your trip goes into liquidation.
+This means you can claim if a company that is providing you with part of your trip goes into liquidation.